Building 20: Structure

 Wings A, B, and C were built first, in a Π shape.
-The later wings were assigned the letters D, E, and F. Although there was no basement, the ground floor was inexplicably assigned room numbers beginning with "0", underscoring complaints of some occupants that the first floor corridors looked like a basement.
+The later wings were assigned the letters D, E, and F. Although there was no basement, the ground floor was assigned room numbers beginning with "0", underscoring complaints of some occupants that the first floor corridors looked like a basement.
 The idiosyncratic floor numbering required the second floor to use "1", and the third floor to use "2", a confusing exception to the usual logical MIT scheme for assigning room numbers (although the same as floor numbering in Britain).
 Thus, a typical room number might be "20B-119", located in Wing B, on the second floor.
-Parts of the building were wired with 230V electricity (as in Britain), as well as 110V.